Director, BioPharmaChem Ireland

 - Excellent pool of talented and experienced people

 It is worth considering the importance of Ireland’s talent pool.
-A highly regulated sector such as biopharma depends very much on having the right level of employee in terms of qualification, aptitude and experience.
+A highly regulated sector such as biopharma depends very much on having the right level of employee.
+This in terms of qualification, aptitude and experience.
 There is no doubt that Ireland continues to come up trumps in all these areas.

 We must continue to invest in talent

 However, in the mind of BioPharmaChem Ireland (BPCI) and its members, we can never lose sight of the need to continually invest in our talent pool.
-The BPCI Talent and Skills Group continues to champion this, working closely with the IDA, Skillnets and organisations such as NIBRT and Innopharma to ensure that the pipeline remains well fed.
+The BPCI Talent and Skills Group continues to champion this.
+This by working closely with the IDA, Skillnets and organisations such as NIBRT and Innopharma to ensure that the pipeline remains well fed.

 In 2016, the Expert Group on Future Skills Needs conducted a comprehensive review for the sector, concluding that an additional 8,400 job opportunities would be created in biopharma by 2020.
 We are well on the way to meeting this.
 The sector currently employs well over 30,000 and this number is set to grow.